sebasjp/forecast-pollution/README.md

-# Forecast Pollution: Forecasting the PM2.5 level in Beijing
+# Forecast Pollution: PM2.5 level in Beijing

 This is a project to practice and improve forecast skills using the Beijing PM2.5 dataset.